 The Three Minute Thesis (3MT™) is an internationally recognized research communication competition.
 3MT™ was developed by the University of Queensland in 2008 to challenge thesis-based graduate students to deliver a compelling presentation of their research and its significance in three minutes or less to a non-specialist audience.
 Thompson Rivers University has hosted a 3MT competition since 2014.

-Virtual Western Canadian 3MT (hosted by Athabasca University): May 13
+Virtual Western Canadian 3MT (hosted by University of Winnipeg): May 6